-Managers can often get side-tracked from their original goals by their own daily tasks and everyday team problems, be they big or small.
+Managers can often get side-tracked from their original goals by their own daily tasks and everyday team problems, whether they are big or small.

-A manager that loses track of their own path can confuse employees.
-A 2018 report revealed that 44% of employees were unaware of business goals.
+A manager who loses track of their own path can confuse employees.

 Setting a clear vision that highlights short-term and long-term goals for projects, teams, and the overall organization, is the best way for managers and employees to stay focused.

 Managers can use team management software, such as monday.com’s OKR (objectives and key results) template, to list and track goals.
 Templates can help them maintain focus while also directing their team towards achieving goals.

 Employees who say they feel like part of a team are 2.3 times more likely to be engaged at work.